ChrisAlegria/PC-Mean/README.md

-# Employee Management System
+# PC Mean

-This project is a full-stack application for managing employees, developed using the MEAN stack (MongoDB, Express.js, Angular, Node.js).
+This project is a full-stack application for managing computers, developed using the MEAN stack (MongoDB, Express.js, Angular, Node.js).

 ## Description
-The Employee Management System allows you to add, view, update, and delete employee records.
+This project allows you to add, view, update, and delete computers records.
 The application features a simple and intuitive user interface built with Angular and a robust backend using Node.js, Express, and MongoDB.

 ## Installation and Usage